pritam-bairagi/school-management-site/README.md

 # school-management-site
 This is a website of Sharafpur Telikhali Toyabpur Secondary School.
 Simple html, css, js, php, sql are used this project.

 URL of the main site :
+Upload Date: